 |Home ||Galleries ||Articles ||Reviews ||New ||About ||Contact ||Gallery Index ||Previous ||

-Around the lower left (eastern) star (near center in the above image) in the belt of Orion are many faint nebulae.
+Around the lower left (eastern) star (above and left of center in the above image) in the belt of Orion are many faint nebulae.
 At the very top of the image is the center star of Orion's belt called Alnilam.
 The beautiful Horsehead nebula (center) is made of dark dust in front of an emission nebula (reddish-pink).
 The bright nebula to the lower left of the belt star is the emission nebula NGC 2024 (to the left of the Horsehead nebula).

-The full resolution image shows stars of about magnitude 19.6 (single one-minute exposures show stars to magnitude 17.3).
-The brightest star is the upper belt star, Alnilam, which is magnitude 1.65, giving a dynamic range of the scene of over 15 million, (24 photographic stops).
+The full resolution image shows stars of about magnitude 19.6 (single one-minute exposures show stars to magnitude 17.3), and this image, 60% of full scale goes almost as faint.
 The Horsehead nebula is visible in 8-inch diameter telescopes from a dark site, but on this night, the sky was bright from airglow and a 12.5-inch aperture telescope failed to show the Horsehead nebula visually.

 The Exposure Factors, CEF, CEFA are measures of the relative amounts of light received from a subject.
 It can be used to fairly compare wildly different lens/telescope apertures and exposure times.
 For this image: